Clothoid helices obtained via the Lie-Darboux method

-A more general case than those in the previous section is to take $\kappa(s)=\tau(s)=\frac{s}{c^2}+\delta$ where $\delta$ is a constant shift parameter.
-For simplicity, we consider only the case $k=1$ for which the Riccati solution has the rational form
+A more general case than those considered in the previous section is obtained by taking $\kappa(s)=\tau(s)=\frac{s}{c^2}+\delta$ where $\delta$ is a constant shift parameter.
+For simplicity, we restrict to the case $k=1$, for which the Riccati solution takes the rational form

 and the set $\{f_i\}$ corresponding to the case {\bf 1} reads

 The $\alpha_i$ components of the unit tangent vector are